Ondine (play): Original productions

 Ondine was first performed on April 27, 1939 in Paris at the Théâtre de l'Athénée in a production by Louis Jouvet with a cast including Jeanne Hardeyn, Louis Jouvet, Madeleine Ozeray, Simone Bourday and Alexandre Rignault.
+Costumes were designed by Rostislav Doboujinsky.

 Ondine was first translated into English by Maurice Valency, and later by Roger Gellert in 1967 and by Dan O'Brien in 2007.

 The play was adapted by Maurice Valency, opening on Broadway in 1954 in a production by Alfred Lunt, starring Mel Ferrer, John Alexander, Alan Hewitt, Robert Middleton, Marian Seldes, Lloyd Gough, and, in the title role, Audrey Hepburn in the role that won her a Tony Award for Best Actress, (the same year she was awarded an Oscar for Best Actress in the film Roman Holiday).
 The play won the 1954 New York Drama Critics' Circle, Best Foreign Play.
 Alfred Lunt garnered the 1954 Tony Award for Best Director.

 The London production of Ondine was presented by the Royal Shakespeare Company in 1961, directed by Peter Hall, with Leslie Caron in the title role.
 The rest of the cast included Richard Johnson, Diana Rigg, Eric Porter, Clive Swift, Siân Phillips, Gwen Ffrangcon-Davies, Roy Dotrice, Ian Holm and Peter Jeffrey.

 Dan O'Brien's translation of Ondine was first presented at the Rand Theater by the University of Massachusetts Amherst Theater Department in 2008.